HazyResearch/bootleg/docs/source/gettingstarted/entity_profile.rst

     * ``qid2typenames``: Folder containing a RecordTrie mapping from entity QID to a list of type names.
     * ``config.json``: Contains metadata of the maximum number of types allowed for an entity.
 * ``kg_mappings``: This folder contains relationship entity data.
-    * ``relation_vocab.json``: Mapping from human-readable relation name to relation ID used in qid2relations.
-Used to generate entity text input.
-    * ``qid2relations.json``: Mapping from head entity QID to a dictionary of relation -> list of tail entities.
+    * ``qid2relations``: Folder containing a RecordTrie mapping from entity QID to relations to list of tail QIDs associated with the entity QID.
-    * ``kg_adj.txt``: List of all connected entities separated by a tab.
-This is an unlabeled adjacency matrix.
     * ``config.json``: Contains metadata of the maximum number of tail connections allowed for a particular head entity and relation.

 .. note::